delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 -   **Market order:** is an order to buy or sell a specified number of derivative contracts at the best available price available in the order book.
 There is no guarantee that a market order will fill at the price specified.
 A market order may fill at a number of different prices, based on the quantity of the market order and the quantities of the existing orders on the order book at the time.
 - **Stop order:** is an order which is triggered at a stop price provided by the user.

-### Margin & PnL Calculations
+### **Margin & PnL Calculations**

 A new order is allowed to be submitted to the exchange only if the trader has sufficient balance available to reserve the order margin.
 Order margin computation happens in one of the two ways:

 -   Trader doesn’t have an existing position in the contract: the system computes the initial margin that would be required if this position is acquired.
 This is the amount that is blocked as order margin.

 -   Trader has an existing position in the contract: in this case, the system computes the margin required for the updated overall position after the placed order has been executed.
 The difference between this computed margin requirement and the current position margin is what is additionally needed for this order.
-This is the amount that is block as order margin. [fair price](#fpm)
+This is the amount that is block as order margin.

 Details on the various types of margins and their calculations are available [here](#marginexplain).

 Existing positions on Delta are marked at [fair Price](#fpm).
 This means that your unrealised PnL and hence the current value of margin allocated to a particular position are a function of the marked price.
 PnL calculations are illustrated with example in the [PnL Math](#pnlmath) section.

-### Settlement
+### **Settlement**

 You can square off a position in a derivatives contract in the exchange.
-Position that are held till maturity are cash settled at a price that is computed using the settlement method described in the [contract specifications](https://delta.exchange/contracts).
+Position that are held till maturity are cash settled at a price that is computed using the settlement method described in the [contract specifications](https://wwww.exchange/contracts).

-### Maintenance & Market Disruption Events
+### **Maintenance & Market Disruption Events**

 Trading can be halted for scheduled maintenance and in case of unanticipated events that have the potential to disrupt trading.